Farahcodes/fullstackopen/README.md

 * [Unicafe Redux](https://github.com/Farahcodes/fullstackopen/tree/master/part6/unicafe-redux) - The unicafe app from part 1 revisited with Redux for state management.
 Tests for the reducer implemented using Jest.
 * [Redux Anecdotes](https://github.com/Farahcodes/fullstackopen/tree/master/part6/redux-anecdotes) - The anecdotes app from part 1 revisited with Redux for state management.
 Uses reducers for notifications, filtering data, and initializing/adding/voting for anecodtes.
 Uses Redux Thunk middleware for for asynchronous actions.
+* [Query Anecdotes](https://github.com/Farahcodes/fullstackopen/tree/master/part6/query-anecdotes) - The anecdotes app enhanced with React Query for fetching and mutating data, and React's context and reducer for notifications.
+Implements useQuery and useMutation hooks for handling anecdotes and votes, alongside global notifications managed through custom hooks.